LukeIngram/NeuroFlow-API-Challenge-2021/README.md

 If you're not signed in, you'll be met with a 403, & you can use the login button in the top right to autheticate your session.

 If Authenticated, you'll see the "Mood List View" which is a dashboard where users can see all of their mood entries, as well as post new ones with the POST method.
-All POSTed info persists & is obtianed with the GET method.
+All POSTed mood entries persists in the internal database & is obtianed with the GET method.

 ### Mood Entry View:
 Users can view Individual Mood Entries by navigating to http://127.0.0.1:8000/api/mood/[ID] (replacing [ID] with the ID number of the mood entry).

+Users can also delete entries in this view if they wish.

 ### Mood Board Information View:
 Users can find information about their Mood Board at http://127.0.0.1:8000/api/mood/info